Tools4everBV/HelloID-Conn-Prov-Target-Ultimo/README.md

 - Account Delete will only revoke the groupAssignment
 - Account Disable and Enable are not used.
 This is not possible in Ultimo

-- Permission grand, assign the Group to a Ultimo user
+- Permission Grand, assign the Group to a Ultimo user
 - Permission Revoke is not used, because when you receive a new Group/Entitlement.
 HelloID triggers both events at the same time (Assignment of the new and revoke of the old assignment).
 With might result in ending up with an account without an entitlement.
 When the Grand event is first processed and the revoke event will eventually remove the entitlement again.